kamarada/kamarada-website/en/_posts/2020-12-26-tumbleweed-needs-a-workaround-to-boot-on-the-raspberry-pi-4.md

 And reboots.
 The [GRUB] menu is not displayed.

 I faced this problem while trying to boot the latest Tumbleweed [XFCE] image, based on snapshot 20201214.
-It does not happen with the latest Leap 15.2 XFCE image.
+It does not happen with the latest [Leap 15.2][leap-15.2] XFCE image.

 I asked for help on the [openSUSE ARM mailing list][opensuse-arm-1] and people pointed me to a workaround.